Blended finance: private capital + DFI funding, one structure

 Blending private capital with development finance

 Blended finance combines commercial investment with development finance — the IDC, SEFA, NEF, Land Bank and DBSA domestically; the IFC, BII, DEG, Proparco and AfDB continentally — in a single capital structure.
 Done well, it lowers the blended cost of capital, extends tenor, and funds businesses conventional capital under-serves.
 Done badly, it stalls in eighteen months of misaligned processes.
 The difference is structuring.
+For the wider context, see our explainer on What are DFIs?
+Development finance in Africa explained.

 How a blended structure actually works